mandatoryprogrammer/CursedChrome/README.md

 # Installation & Setup (~5-10 Minutes)

+## Step-By-Step Video Tutorial

+If you're looking for an easy video walkthrough on setting up CursedChrome [check out this video](https://www.youtube.com/watch?v=cdSXdwa5trc) created by [@TurvSec](https://twitter.com/TurvSec).

+If you'd prefer just reading the installation instructions, continue on.

 ## Setting Up the Backend

 The backend is entirely dockerized and can be setup by running the following commands: